Nexo Cryptocurrency Lending

 The amount that a user can earn from staking LINK is variable and depends on the pathway chosen.
 Rewards from an exchange are on the lower side but can be more stable.

-The best rewards for earning interest on LINK are offered by DeFi and CeFi lending services.
-According to StakingRewards, the rate of interest payments can still vary but ranges from 0.01% APY with Aave to over 6% APY with YouHodler.
+The best rewards for earning yield on LINK are offered by DeFi and CeFi lending services.
+According to StakingRewards, the rate of payments can still vary but ranges from 0.01% annual percentage yield (APY) with Aave to over 6% APY with YouHodler.
 The rewards provided from DeFi and CeFi are intricately linked to the demand for the LINK token.Back to top

 There is a lot of conflicting information online about how to stake Chainlink.
 Even for a competent user who is well-versed in crypto markets, the whole thing can be confusing.

-Some exchanges only allow users to earn interest on Chainlink for a short amount of time, before reopening investment products to new entrants.
-It, therefore, might not be possible to earn consistent interest on LINK all year round.
+Some exchanges only allow users to earn yield on Chainlink for a short amount of time, before reopening investment products to new entrants.
+It might not be possible to earn a consistent yield on LINK all year round.